How to remove a stuck bit

 Bust the nut loose

-If you can't even loosen the collet nut, then support it against a piece of hardwood and tap it lightly with a hammer, as shown in the top photo.
+If you can't even loosen the collet nut, then support it against a piece of hardwood and tap it lightly with a hammer, as shown below.
 Rotate the nut and tap each face of the nut.
 Then break it loose with the router wrenches.

 Still stuck?
 Then it's time to bring the heat.
-Use a small propane torch to heat the collet and bit shank, as shown in the bottom photo.
+Use a small propane torch to heat the collet and bit shank, as shown below.
 Rotate the router to spread the heat evenly around the shank.
-Don't get it red-hot, and avoid directing flame toward the router -- you don't want to damage the seals around the spindle bearings.
+Don't get it red-hot, and avoid directing flame toward the router—you don't want to damage the seals around the spindle bearings.
 After heating it for a short time, go back to your glove and wrench and twist the bit loose.
 Repeat until the bit works free.

 Where there's a problem, there's a prevention